kegsay/blog/_posts/2016-11-12-Intent-driven-APIs.md

 of the API is effectively **copying over the state machine** of `Call` so they can call the right methods at the right times.
 This is awful, but a lot of APIs do this.
 How else could this have been done?

-Let's revisit our choice and instead decide to accomodate their whim.
+Let's revisit our choice and instead decide to accommodate their whim.
 What does `Call` naturally look like now?

 ```js
 class Call {